 - Preheat oven to 350.

-- With a medium scoop (or with your hands) form dough balls and roll half the dough ball in color sugar.
-Place on baking sheet (ungreased), sugar side up.
+With a medium scoop (or with your hands) form dough balls and place on ungreased baking sheet.

 - Bake for 14-16 minutes, or until cookies are golden brown on the edges.